 Highland Nights are held in Pitlochry’s Recreation Ground: an idyllic setting, surrounded by the beauty of the hills and situated only a short walk away from both the Town Centre and the Railway Station.
 (In bad weather, the show is transferred to the Pitlochry Town Hall.)

 The park has a natural terraced banking for seating at one side, where a travel rug, warm clothes and a cushion will bring added comfort.
 Or you can drive in and park your cars round the arena.
 Watch the show from the comfort of your vehicle and show your appreciation by tooting your horn!

-Pitlochry’s Blair Athol Distillery kindly donate a bottle of whisky each night for the lucky programme draw and refreshments are available throughout the evening.
+Pitlochry’s Blair Athol Distillery kindly donates a bottle of whisky each night for the lucky programme draw and refreshments are available throughout the evening.

 From a lovely Scottish love song to the vibrant dancing of jigs and reels, there’s something for everyone!